joshcrain/joshcrain.io/notes/2021/eleventy-garmin-connect.md

 description: Use Eleventy to log Garmin Connect activities on a website and automate the process with Zapier and Netlify.
 date: 2021-08-09
 ---
-<p class="lead">As of 12/17/2022 the feed provided by Garmin returns <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/402">402 Payment Required</a> response.
-So that’s annoying.</p>
+<p class="lead">As of 12/17/2022 the feed provided by Garmin returns <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/402">402 Payment Required</a> response. </p>

 I like to run.
 I used to do it a lot more in my younger days when I ran competitively.
 During that time I tracked my runs in a log book and learned a lot about how to train.
 It helped me understand the cumulative effects of training had on my body.
 In those days GPS wasn't really an option, if I wanted to measure a distance I needed to drive the route and check the car’s odometer.